-Quantum's reportable segments are DLTG and SSG.
-These reportable segments are each managed separately and they distribute and involve the manufacture of distinct products with different production processes.
-DLTG consists of tape drives and media.
-SSG consists of tape automation systems and service, and includes enhanced backup solutions.
+Quantum has two data storage business segments: the DLT business and the Storage Solutions business.
+These reportable segments include two distinct product groups.
+DLT consists of tape drives and related tape media cartridges.
+Storage Solutions consists of tape automation systems and service, and hard disk drive based enhanced backup solutions.
 Quantum directly markets its products to computer manufacturers and through a broad range of distributors, resellers and systems integrators.

-Quantum evaluates segment performance based on operating income (loss) including the allocation of corporate expenses.
+Quantum evaluates segment performance based on operating income (loss).
 Quantum does not allocate interest and other income, interest expense, or taxes to operating segments.
 Additionally, Quantum does not allocate all assets by operating segment, only those assets included in the table below: